 The ECoC Initiative

-The title "European Capital of Culture" is an instrument to place culture and art as a local and national priority as well as an opportunity for expression and development the identity impacts.
+The title "European Capital of Culture" is an instrument to place culture and art as a local and national priority as well as an opportunity to express identity.

-How is a city designated as an European Capital of Culture?
+How is a city designated as a European Capital of Culture?

 The role of the European Commission is to ensure that the rules established at EU level are respected all along the way.